Harmouch101/Zenoh-Face-Recognition/README.md

 <img src="pics/training.png" alt="training">
 <p> The server receives images to train the model.
 If the number of images captured for a face a greater than 50, it will signal the client to stop sending samples(frames).
 The following illustration is a flowchart for the train_server.py script</p>
 <img src="pics/train_server.png" alt="train_server">
-<p> To run the server script, you need to build the zenoh-python API from <a href="https://github.com/Harmouch101/zenoh-python">this repo</a>. you can install it by using the following command:</p>
+<p> To run the server's script, you need to build the zenoh-python API from <a href="https://github.com/Harmouch101/zenoh-python">this repo</a>. you can install it by using the following command:</p>

 ```bash
 $ pip3 install eclipse-zenoh